-^{} This table is provided for the convenience of the reader.
+\ This table is provided for the convenience of the reader.
 It is not part of the 2035 Comprehensive Plan.
-Table last amended March 2020.
+Table last revised May 2023.

 Acknowledgements

 Thank you to the over 10,000 Portlanders who contributed their ideas and testimony to the development of this Comprehensive Plan.